-Rachel Rabbit White started The Man Project to hear about the aspects of male sexuality that don’t get discussed.
+Rachel White wants to hear about the aspects of male sexuality that don’t get discussed.

 Never ask a guy to braid your hair.
 A study just came out that suggests men feel angry when made to perform a “traditional feminine task” like, apparently, hair braiding.
 The researcher suggests this is because men are expected to gender perform in ways that women don’t have an equivalent; they must constantly “prove” their masculinity.
 While it’s not easy equating the ways that sexism effects men and women, rigid gender roles don’t help anyone.